AIML4OS/WP12/Deliverables/D12.1/AIML4OS D12.1 Report.md

 Overall, the hackathon succeeded in delivering functional prototypes, capturing relevant architectural insights, and strengthening shared capacity to work with LLM-based systems in the context of official statistics.

+While the primary focus of the hackathon was rapid prototyping and exploring what value LLM-based approaches could provide, the limited timeframe of the hackathon did not allow for more formal evaluation of the performance of these systems compared to more manual or static approaches that are common today.
+A more formal evaluation is important for comparisons between currently used approaches and LLM-based approaches.
+Nevertheless, the participants observed encouraging results that indicate that the LLM-based approaches should be explored and evaluated further.

+## Next steps

+To further develop capacity and explore the practical relevance of the prototypes and LLM-based approaches – next steps could include adapting the solutions for use as training resources.
+It may also be valuable to more systematically evaluate these LLM-based approaches in comparison with existing methods and technical solutions.
+This would contribute to a broader understanding of when and how LLM-based solutions are most appropriate within the context of official statistics.

 ## Supporting Information